Family Educational Rights and Privacy Acts (FERPA) Policy

 The health science center encourages students to periodically inspect and review their education records to make certain the records correctly reflect their academic progress and other achievements.

-The school-specific dean assumes the full responsibility for the process, procedure and final decision for student request to revise educational records.
-The final decision is conveyed to the student, the Registrar and the Vice President for Academic, Faculty, and Student Affairs.
+The school-specific dean assumes full responsibility for the process, procedure, and final decision for students to revise educational records.
+The final decision is conveyed to the student, the Registrar, and the Vice President for Academic, Faculty, and Student Affairs.

 Challenges to the Content of Records-Hearing-Informal Proceedings

-Students shall have an opportunity to a hearing to challenge the content of the student record, to insure that the record is not inaccurate, misleading, or otherwise in violation of the privacy of other rights of students, and to provide an opportunity for the correction or deletion of any such inaccurate, misleading or otherwise inappropriate data contained therein and to insert into such records a written explanation of the student respecting the content of such records.
+Students shall have an opportunity to a hearing to challenge the content of the student record, to ensure that the record is not inaccurate, misleading, or otherwise in violation of the privacy of other rights of students.
+They shall also be provided with an opportunity for the correction or deletion of any such inaccurate, misleading or otherwise inappropriate data contained therein and to insert into such records a written explanation of the student respecting the content of such records.
 Any explanation placed in the education record of the student shall be maintained by the health science center.

 The health science center shall attempt to settle any dispute with a student regarding the content of the student's education record through informal meetings and discussions with the student.
 If agreement is reached with respect to the student's request, the appropriate records will be amended.
 Upon the request of either the student or the university official responsible for a particular portion of the student record in question, a hearing shall be conducted by the Registrar.

-1. Such hearing and decisions shall be made by a panel of university faculty and professional staff who do not have a direct interest in the outcome of the hearing.
+1. Such hearings and decisions shall be made by a panel of university faculty and professional staff who do not have a direct interest in the outcome of the hearing.

 2. The hearing shall be conducted within twenty days following the request for hearing.